stevedonovan/gentle-intro/src/3-filesystem.md

 This results in far less allocations, because _clearing_ that string does not free its allocated memory; once the string has enough capacity, no more allocations will take place.

-This is one of those cases where we use a block to control a borrow. `line` is borrowed from `buf`, and this borrow must finish before we modify `buf`.
-Again, Rust is trying to stop us doing something stupid, which is to access `line` _after_ we've cleared the buffer.
-(The borrow checker can be restrictive sometimes.
-Rust is due to get 'non-lexical lifetimes', where it will analyze the code and see that `line` isn't used after `buf.clear()`.)

 This isn't very pretty.
 I cannot give you a proper iterator that returns references to a buffer, but I can give you something that _looks_ like an iterator.